The Best Games to Play in the Car with the Kids

 This game is especially good if you’re stuck in a traffic jam and aren’t moving very fast!

 Now you know how to keep the kids entertained on your road trip, you can plan what you need for your car hire.
-Direct Car Hire Excess can protect you with excess car insurance abroad, so you won’t have to face any hefty excess payments on your car hire insurance.
+Direct Car Hire Excess can protect you with car rental excess car insurance in Europe or worldwide, so you won’t have to face any hefty excess payments on your car hire insurance.
+We also have a handy guide that shows you all you need to know about car hire so you can hire with full peace of mind.